pdlfs/deltafs-shuffle/README.md

 The shuffle API is a C-style API that operates on shuffle handles objects (shuffle_t).
-To allocate and init a shuffle object, you first must have init'd mercury and allocated a nexus context for routing (e.g. with neuxs_bootstrap() -- see the deltafs-nexus repositroy for details on the nexus API).
+To allocate and init a shuffle object, you first must have init'd mercury and allocated a nexus context for routing (e.g. with nexus_bootstrap() -- see the deltafs-nexus repository for details on the nexus API).
 One that is done, you can call shuffle_init() to allocate a shuffle object.
 As part of the shuffle_init() call, you must provide a pointer to a callback function that is called to deliver shuffle data that has